mishravivek-ms/learn-mcp-java/01_MCP_SERVER.md

 In this section, you'll learn how to build an MCP server with a fun monkey-themed use case.
 This hands-on tutorial will teach you how MCP servers are implemented using Java and Quarkus.

+## 🎯 What You'll Learn
+- How to create a Quarkus MCP server with HTTP SSE transport
+- How to implement MCP tools with proper annotations
+- How to test your server with MCP Inspector
+- How to integrate with GitHub Copilot for enhanced development
+- How to structure a production-ready MCP server

 ## Step-by-Step Walkthrough

 ### Create a new Java and Quarkus project